Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ## Homepage
 #### Desktop
 Homepage works as intended on the desktop.
 The User lands on the page and everything displays correctly and the carousel of utensils rotates around as expected.
+When the user clicks login in and enters the details they are redirected to thier profile page where they can see their details.
+Currently when the user clicks to register they are redirected to the registration page, however upon submitting the form the registration page refreches.
+Will update this to redirect them to their profile

 ![deskhome](static/img/desktop.PNG)

 #### Mobile
 Homepage works as intended on the mobile.
 The User lands on the page and everything displays correctly and the carousel of utensils rotates around as expected.

 ![deskmobile](static/img/homemobile.PNG)

 ## Cooking Utensils
 #### Desktop
 Displayed as intended when it had place holder text.
 However once I added in a proper description the formatted grid of the desktop was thrown off.
 I have fixed this for the moment by taking out the l4 class in the columns.

 ![deskUtensils](static/img/utensilsdesk.PNG)